 To reorder links in a menu, grab the arrow symbol in the center of the item to be moved and drag it to that place in the list where it should appear.

 Once configurations across all sections have been prepared, the header/footer can be previewed across all pages of the site.
+By previewing the site, the Administrator will be able to see how the Site Appearance looks for community users.

 Select the Preview button.
 This will take the administrator to their site’s Public Catalog page, with a preview of the Site Appearance setting configured.
 From here, administrators can navigate to other pages of their site.
 A blue 'preview mode' banner will indicate the temporary nature of this condition.